 The Association aims to promote and support Japanese language teaching and learning in South Australia.
 This is an objective we have been achieving each year since the establishment of JLTASA in 1973.
-In 2013 we celebrated the 40th year of JLTASA.
-It was a significant year to reflect on the development and successes of Japanese language education in South Australia, whilst also recognising our profession’s commitment to continued positive growth and enthusiasm in the future.
+In 2023 we celebrate our big “5 0” JLTASA.
+It is a significant year to reflect on the development and successes of Japanese language education in South Australia, whilst also recognising our profession’s commitment to continued positive growth and enthusiasm in the future.
 This year, may we celebrate the impact Japanese language education continues to have on our students and teachers in South Australia.

 Objectives of the association: